francesco-quaratino/senior-data-engineer-assignment/Architecture.md

 ### Transformation

 - Snowflake provides schedulable and executable Tasks that can run SQL, Javascript, and - in the foreseeable future - Python code.
-- Dbt (data-build-tool) can levarage reliable data models for analytics by using SQL and YAML, for implemeting also schema and data tests and adopting Continous Integration out of the box.
+- Dbt (data-build-tool) can levarage reliable data models for analytics by using SQL and YAML, for implemeting also schema and data tests while adopting continous integration out of the box.

 ```mermaid